emqx/emqx-docs/en_US/advanced/bridge.md

 The mount point is good for `emqx2` to distinguish between bridged messages and local messages.
 For example, in the above configuration, the message with the original topic of `sensor1/hello` that will change into  `bridge/emqx2/emqx1@192.168.1.1/sensor1/hello` after being forwarded to ` emqx2`.

 ## MQTT bridging example
-For MQTT bridging, it makes EMQ X Broker connect as a MQTT client to a remote MQTT broker.
+For MQTT bridging, it makes EMQX Broker connect as a MQTT client to a remote MQTT broker.

 First you need to configure the MQTT client parameters: